The 9 Best Things to Do in Red Rock Canyon State Park, California

 Hiking in Red Rock Canyon State Park, California - Roads and Destinations

-Hiking near Ricardo Campground | Red Rock Canyon State Park
+Hiking near Ricardo Campground | Best things to do in Red Rock Canyon, California

-1. Ricardo Nature Trail
+1. Hike the Ricardo Nature Trail

 We started our day adventures in Red Rock Canyon Park with hiking the desert trail, nestled in front of the Visitor Center.
 The Ricardo Nature Trail is short, only a 1-mile loop, and virtually flat.
 The path runs through the desert toward the towering buttes near Ricardo Campground.

 In spring after a wet winter, the area is dotted with blooming wildflowers.
-And this scene alone is worth driving all the way to Red Rock Canyon State Park and spending a day admiring the desert you may have never seen before.
+And this scene alone is worth driving all the way to Red Rock Canyon State Park and spending a day admiring the desert like you may have never seen it before.

-But Red Rock Canyon State Park was flowering.
+But Red Rock Canyon State Park, however, was flowering.
 The vibrant blooms were everywhere.
 With the trail so festively adorned, it was no wonder that we stranded from the official path and climbed all the way to the rim of the cliff.
 From here the whole park was in full view.

 After lingering a few minutes at the top, Dylan and I trod back onto the Ricardo Nature Trail.
 The boy was eager to discover “caves” at the bottom of the buttes.
 The rest of our group hiked farther up.
 The trail eventually came to an end, and they had to retrace their steps back to the official path.

-2. Desert View Nature Trail
+3. Walk along the Desert View Nature Trail

 Once back on the flat trail, Dylan and I headed in the direction of the desert columns.
 In this part of Red Rock Canyon State Park, the buttes are mostly white with some yellowish undertone.
 The signature red color is rare.
 In fact, we didn’t see any red rock formations.
 But the pillars were still as impressive as elsewhere in the park.